 Conserve Water in the Landscape

-- Leave grass clippings to add nutrients and organic mater to the soil.
+Leave grass clippings to add nutrients and organic matter to the soil.

 Design and Plant Selection